 Telling someone ‘Don’t be a victim’ doesn’t help.
 What it does do, is actually prevent them from feeling the feelings of being victimised.

 People are afraid to feel their own sense of powerlessness.

-Healing from any kind of trauma requires doing something really scary: Feeling your own powerlessness, recognising ‘I was victimised in this situation’, really seeing another’s behaviour and letting yourself feel the betrayal, outrage and hurt.
+Healing from any kind of trauma requires doing something really scary: feeling your own powerlessness, recognising ‘I was victimised in this situation’, seeing another’s behaviour, and letting yourself feel the betrayal, outrage and hurt.

 For many of us, there are parts of us that are stuck and frozen.
 They are small and often young.
 And the only way to thaw them out is by feeling the feelings that are in there.

 So, how to be with this?

 - Feel feelings first

 3. Find ways in which you, as an adult, contributed.

 Do it in this order.
 Otherwise, you’re beating yourself up and finding ways to not feel the scariest of the feelings.

 AND: If you were a child, you were absolutely NOT responsible for what happened to you.
 If you were working with a therapist, teacher or practitioner who violated or took advantage of you, then they have abused their power position.